Myanmar coup: Neighborhood groups block night arrests | DW | 13.02.2021

 News of such arrests circulated widely on social media, including in memes captioned: "Our nights aren't safe anymore" and: "Myanmar military is kidnapping people at night."

-In the nation's business hub, Yangon, responded to calls to gather outside buildings by banging pots and pans — an action traditionally associated with driving out evil in the country.
+In the nation's business hub, Yangon, people called others outside to gather and protest by banging pots and pans — an action traditionally associated with driving out evil in the country.

 "We didn't know who will be taken, but when we heard the sound, we went out to join our neighbors," said Tin Zar, a storekeeper in Yangon's north.